Cyclamen Persicum (Florist's Cyclamen)

 About the Cyclamen

-Oh yes, we'd agree completely that there are many other houseplants which have unique and interesting blooms that warrant a place in our homes, but the Cyclamen, with it's upswept petals holds a special captivating charm.
+Oh yes, I'd agree completely that there are many other houseplants which have unique and interesting blooms that warrant a place in our homes, but the Cyclamen, with its upswept petals holds a special captivating charm.

-Perhaps it's the Ballerina of the plant world - with it's petals frozen still as if caught in a graceful dance.
+It's the Ballerina of the plant world, with its petals frozen still as if caught in a graceful dance.
 Subtly it attracts attention and is usually perfectly offset by the patterned foliage below, providing several months of interest.

-This is another bulb, or rather a tuber / corm, that in many cases belongs outdoors in the hands of a gardener.
-Although it's true that a Cyclamen can't live all year indoors, it can still easily become a temporary indoor plant which is welcomed into homes and offices during the Autumn and Winter months of the year.
+This is another "bulb" houseplant, or rather a tuber, that in many cases belongs outdoors in the hands of a gardener.
+Although it's true that a Cyclamen can't live all year indoors, it can still easily become a temporary indoor plant which is welcomed into homes and offices during the Autumn and Winter months.

 The prices and types of Cyclamen are quite universal, in that they tend not to be overly expensive and almost all for sale are Cyclamen persicum.
 However there is still plenty of individuality to be had because the colours you can pick from are varied and there are three groups of sizes from the larger standards to the tiny miniatures.